-The Assistant Engine for Filament makes it easy to add conversational AI capabilities directly into Laravel Filament projects.
-It includes a chat sidebar, context resolver, connection to 3rd party tools and the possibility to create interactive buttons that enhance user interaction by offering AI support within the Filament panel.
+The Filament Assistant Plugin by Assistant Engine makes it very easy to add conversational AI capabilities directly into Laravel Filament projects.
+It includes a chat sidebar, context resolver and the possibility to connect to 3rd party tools.

 composer require assistant-engine/filament-assistant